[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 🎯 Our Mission

-By building Agents that can interact with the world in real-time and learn from experience, we truly solve problems for users and get things done.
+By building Agents that can interact with the world in real time and learn from experience, we truly solve users’ pains and get things done.

-Gradually build user trust, ultimately entrusting important tasks to Pine.
+Enable users to gradually build trust and ultimately hand over important tasks to Pine.

 Pine AI - Building Agents That Get Things Done